tarlingvallimlab/Absorption-CYP7A1/README.md

 2. Map trimmed FASTQ files to Mus musculus genome (from Ensembl) using STAR.
 3. Annotate aligned reads and quantify gene counts using Subread featureCounts.
 4. Conduct differential gene expression analysis using DESeq2 package in R.
+5. Plot differentially expressed genes as a volcano plot in R.
-5. Conduct Gene Set Enrichment Analysis (GSEA) using clusterProfiler package in R.
+6. Conduct Gene Set Enrichment Analysis (GSEA) using clusterProfiler package in R.

 ### > Trim Galore
 This folder contains output for trim.sh

 #### 1. trim.sh
 This script trims adapter sequences and low-quality bases CYP7A1 FASTQ files (not in folder).

 + Trim Galore v0.6.10
 + Cutadapt v4.0